 The directory area is vast and varied.
 You’ve got general directories, industry-specific platforms, local directories, and niche communities.
 Choosing the right mix depends on your business type, target audience, and geographic focus.

 For B2B companies, platforms like LinkedIn Business, industry trade directories, and professional associations carry substantial weight.
-A manufacturing company, for instance, benefits more from ThomasNet than from lifestyle directories.
-Conversely, restaurants should prioritise platforms like OpenTable, TripAdvisor, and local food blogs over B2B directories.
+A manufacturing company benefits more from ThomasNet than from lifestyle directories.
+Restaurants, on the other hand, should prioritise platforms like OpenTable, TripAdvisor, and local food blogs over B2B directories.

-Local businesses should investigate regional directories that might not have national recognition but dominate local search results.
-Government directories, like those maintained by Canada.ca, often rank exceptionally well for local searches and provide strong trust signals.
+Local businesses should look into regional directories that might not have national recognition but dominate local search results.
+Government directories, like those maintained by Canada.ca, often rank very well for local searches and provide strong trust signals.

 Don’t overlook newer platforms either.
 TikTok Business, Pinterest Business, and even gaming platforms like Discord are becoming discovery channels for certain demographics.
-A gaming café ignoring Discord is missing a massive opportunity, just as a craft business ignoring Pinterest is leaving money on the table.
+A gaming cafe ignoring Discord is missing a big opportunity, just as a craft business ignoring Pinterest is leaving money on the table.

 Photos matter more than most businesses realise.
 Directories with high-quality, diverse images see 42% more engagement than text-only listings.
 But here’s the trick: don’t use the same photos everywhere.
 Platform-specific images perform better.
 LinkedIn users want to see your team and office.
 Instagram users prefer lifestyle shots.
 Google My Business visitors want to see your storefront and products.